xdbfoundation/ruby-digitalbits-sdk/base/README.md

 Also requires libsodium.
 Installable via `brew install libsodium` on OS X.

-## Supported Ruby Versions

-Please see [CI Workflow](https://github.com/xdbfoundation/ruby-digitalbits-sdk/actions/workflows/ci.yml) for what versions of ruby are currently tested by our continuous integration system.
-Any ruby in that list is officially supported.

 ### JRuby

 It seems as though jruby is particularly slow when it comes to BigDecimal math; the source behind this slowness has not been investigated, but it is something to be aware of.